mshen63/RoboticMusicianship_CV_Project/README.md

 # RoboticMusicianship_CV_Project

 Makes use of mediapipe.
-Using webcam input, recognizes which section corresponding to a robot is pointed at to start/stop play.
+Using webcam input, recognizes which section corresponding to an arm is pointed at to start/stop play and change speeds.

-Note: must be run on local device with webcam access.
+Note: must be run on local device with webcam access or an attached webcam.

 ## Installation